jotak/mipod/README.md

     * "leafDesc" is a descriptor of tags to include in leaves, that is, most commonly, songs.
 By default it is "file,track,title".
 * POST {json: String} /library/lsinfo/:leafDesc?
     * An equivalent method of the above that returns only a flat reprensentation of a given path.
+* POST {json: String} /library/search/:mode/:leafDesc?
+    * Search for an MPD entry matching posted given string. "mode" can be any type od data recognized by MPD (check MPD documentation), for instance "file" or "any".
 * POST {targets: [{targetType: String, target: String}]} /library/tag/:tagName/:tagValue?
     * Get (if tagValue undefined) or set (if tagValue defined) a custom tag associated to a given target.
     * Expecting POST data: "targetType" refers to a MPD tag (song, artist, album etc.). "target" depends on "targetType": for a song, will be the MPD path for instance.